As is the way with most programming concepts, documentation is vital. An API might as well be gibberish if the documentation isn’t laid out properly.

-Developing easy-to-understand API documentation can be quite challenging.
-But for those who know the right approaches, it can be a breeze.
-With only 32% of API providers confident that their API docs are above average, we thought it crucial to detail the best approaches and give you compelling reasons why you should always provide excellent documentation for your APIs.
+Now, with only 32% of API providers confident that their API documentation are above average, we thought it crucial to detail the best approaches and give you compelling reasons why you should always provide excellent documentation for your APIs.

 Who Benefits From API Documentation?